-The accounting policies adopted are consistent with those of the previous financial year except that in the current financial year, the Group has adopted all the new and amended standards which are relevant to the Group and are effective for annual financial periods beginning on or after 1 January 2020.
+The accounting policies adopted are consistent with those of the previous financial year except that in the current financial year, the Group has adopted all the new and amended standards which are relevant to the Group and are effective for annual financial periods beginning on or after 1 January 2021.
 The adoption of these standards did not have any material effect on the Group's financial statements.

-The Group has early adopted the Amendment to SFRS(I) 16 Leases: Covid-19 Related Rent Concessions which introduced an optional practical expedient for lessees from assessing whether a rent concession related to Covid-19 is a lease modification.
+In the previous year, the Group has early adopted the Amendment to SFRS(I) 16 Leases: Covid-19 Related Rent Concessions which introduced an optional practical expedient for lessees from assessing whether a rent concession related to Covid-19 is a lease modification.

 The Group has applied this practical expedient to all leases.
-As a result of applying the practical expedient, rent concessions of \$22,200 was recognised as "Other income" in the profit or loss during the year (Note 5).
+As a result of applying the practical expedient, rent concessions of \$22,200 was recognised as "Other income" in the profit or loss in previous year (Note 5).